 You are here

-In 1951, The Arthritis Society established their first endowment fund to provide a consistent stream of income to support their organizational goals.
-In 2004, they established three additional funds to ensure financial stability for practical research, education and pain management, so the support for people with arthritis can continue.
+The society established its first endowment fund in 1951 to provide a consistent stream of income to support its organizational goals.
+In 2004, it established three more funds to ensure financial stability for practical research, education and pain management.

 - To properly recognize all donors for their contributions, Vancouver Foundation will share your name and donation amount with the fund advisor unless you have checked the anonymous box on the donation form.